hsiong/Learning-Data-Structures-And-Algorithm-And-Design-Pattern/DesignPattern/README.md

 ## Chain of Reponsibility

+### Indent
-### Avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
+Avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
 Chain the receiving objects and pass the request along the chain until an object handles it.